bentito/rkirslingDG/README.md

 `index.html`, `app.js` and `app.css` are from Kirsling's original code.
 This version adds the Bootstrap framework.

-Also adds Ross's copyright message as a header to the above files, this is basically a share-and-share-alike type license.
+Also adds Kirsling's copyright message as a header to the above files, this is basically a share-and-share-alike type license.

 To see the graph editor work: